epochpic/epochpic.github.io/content/tutorial/Structure.md

 -   README.md - A brief overview of obtaining and using the EPOCH code.
--   make_tarball.sh - This is a shell script which is used for creating the tarred and gzipped archives of EPOCH which are posted to the Warwick GitLab server each time a new release is made.
+-   make_tarball.sh - This is a shell script which is used for creating the tarred and gzipped archives of EPOCH which are posted to the GitHub server each time a new release is made.
 -   test_all.sh - A regression test script used when testing the code.

 The three EPOCH subdirectories all have a similar structure.
 Inside each